Asphalt vs Bitumen

 Asphalt has gained a glowing reputation due to its durability, primarily the reason that it’s used for road surfaces.

-It’s estimated that asphalt driveways can last over 20 years without a complete resurfacing, though there are several methods that can also prolong the lifespan even more.
+It’s estimated that asphalt driveways can last over 20 years without a complete resurfacing, though several methods can also prolong the lifespan even more.

 If you are working with a strict budget, asphalt is a perfect choice for driveways and road surfaces.
 This is down to the low costs for the materials, as well as laboring thanks to the quick and simple laboring duties.